jnocon/HRLA12-MVP-Nocon/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  2016 Perspective Manipulator
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Grants perspective to those that believe they had a bad year in 2016.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Did your 2016 suck?
+Let us know why.
+After submitting your reasoning, the 2016 Perpective Manipulator will use a complex and secret algorithim to shed light on why your 2016 wasn't so bad after all!
 ## Problem ##
   > Describe the problem your product solves.

+  People believe 2016 sucked.
+In reality it sucked, but not as much as people think.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  It displays someone that had an objectivly worse 2016 then the user did.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  We all need to laugh at life a little more

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Just go to the webpage and type in the reason your 2016 sucked!
+The app takes care of the rest!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "Before using the 2016 Perpective Manipulator, I believed that I literally had the worst year of anyone in the world.
+After experiencing this app's mindblowing magic, I can now attack 2017 head on knowing that my 2016 was only midly crappy!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Try the app!
+Seriously!
+You know you want to!